Our leather walking boots (or hiking boots if you prefer) need maintenance so we can enjoy them better and for as much time as possible.

 - Apply the coating after that.

-- To dry your boots do not use an extreme heat source (radiator, stove, fireplace, etc).
+- To dry your boots do not use an extreme heat device or place (radiator, stove, fireplace, etc).
 Let them gradually dry in room temperature or better (if weather permits) under the sun, if atmospheric humidity is low.

 - If you need to speed up the process then use a fan or a hair dryer (not in high temperature and from a distance).